adrien2p/nestjs-api-ai/README.md

 The local tunnel url returned need to be write in the `url` section with the path to the webHook which is actually `/apiAi`

-After to be logged in your app you should give you `token` access in the `headers` section : `authorization Bearer ...` Then, active `Fullfillment` in the targeted intent.
+After to be logged in your app you should give you `token` access in the `headers` section : `authorization ...` Then, active `Fullfillment` in the targeted intent.

 ![fullfillment](assets/fulfillment.png)